Back to blog

 Denmark — Up to 52%

-Denmark taxes crypto as personal income, not capital gains.
-That means rates up to 52.07% (combined municipal and state tax).
-There's no preferential capital gains treatment, no holding period benefit, and no meaningful exemption.
-Denmark is consistently one of the worst countries in the world for crypto investors.
+Denmark taxes crypto as personal income rather than capital gains, producing rates up to 52.07% (combined municipal and state tax).
+No preferential capital gains treatment, holding period benefit, or meaningful exemption applies.
+Denmark is consistently ranked among the highest-rate jurisdictions for individual crypto investors.

-Japan currently classifies crypto gains as "miscellaneous income," taxable at progressive rates up to 55% (45% national + 10% local).
-This is combined with other miscellaneous income, so active traders can hit the top bracket fast.
+Japan currently classifies crypto gains as "miscellaneous income" at progressive rates up to 55% (45% national + 10% local).
+Combined treatment with other miscellaneous income means active traders can reach the top bracket quickly.

-The good news: Japan's ruling Liberal Democratic Party has approved a proposal to move crypto to a flat 20% "separate taxation" rate — the same as stocks.
-This is expected to take full effect in 2027, with 2026 being a transition year where most taxpayers still file under the old miscellaneous income system.
-If you're holding in Japan, the finish line is in sight.
+Japan's ruling Liberal Democratic Party has approved a proposal to move crypto to a flat 20% "separate taxation" rate, aligned with the equity treatment.
+Full implementation is expected in 2027, with 2026 as a transition year on the existing miscellaneous-income basis.

 The Complete Comparison Table